 Competition is relatively high, so it's worth making speculative applications as well as applying for advertised jobs.

 Most training is on the job and varies depending on the size of the company.
 Large graduate recruiters usually arrange a set induction period, which may focus on the aims of the business, individual training objectives, shadowing senior members, mentoring and external courses.

 The development of extensive communication skills is encouraged and marketing training may be provided through short courses.

 If you work for a smaller organisation, training is likely to be intensive and in-house, aimed at giving you comprehensive technical knowledge of your employer's products.
 You may also be expected to shadow a senior sales professional, quickly moving into your sales role and taking immediate responsibility for key clients.

-Although a lot of the training is tailored to a company's own products and client group, there are also a variety of external training courses and qualifications available through organisations such as BCS (The Chartered Institute for IT).
+Although a lot of the training is tailored to a company's own products and client group, there are also a variety of external training courses and qualifications available.

-There will be many opportunities to attend conferences and industry events, which will aid in your learning and help to develop your product and industry knowledge.
+Taking up the many opportunities to attend conferences and industry events will aid in your learning and help you to further develop your product and industry knowledge.
 Some IT companies, such as Microsoft, offer sales workshops and e-learning courses.

-With increasing experience you may move on to a manager or director level where your role can include making more strategic decisions for the benefit of the company, planning sales campaigns, managing budgets and creating new partnerships.
+With experience you could move on to a managerial or director role where you'll work at a more strategic level, often with responsibility for budgets and new partnerships.

-In help desk work, career progression may come with supervising a help desk team, which would include planning staff rotas and workloads, monitoring the quality of responses and ensuring that targets are met.
+In help desk work, career progression can come through supervising a help desk team, which would include planning staff rotas and workloads, monitoring the quality of responses and ensuring that targets are met.